shemi/konva-motion/doc/documentation-plan.md

   `seq.register()` / `interpolate()` / `Easing`.
 The current
   `introduction.mdx` / `installation.mdx` teach a `Timeline.to()` API that does
   **not** exist in core — these get rewritten.
+- **Don't name Remotion in page prose.** Remotion is inspirational only.
+Credit Remotion and Konva once, in a **Credits** section on the `introduction` page, and nowhere else.
+No "Remotion-style" / "API-compatible with Remotion" / "mirrors Remotion" phrasing in the published pages or demo comments.
+(Internal design docs under `doc/` may still reference it.)
 - **Studio is a full section** (4 pages), banner-marked **Preview** (it is `0.0.0`, React-only, lives in `demo2`).
 - **Full live demo library** — one `.ts` composition per concept in